GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Abstract

 \section{Abstract}

-Although spatial index structures shorten the query response time, they rely on complex tree structures to narrow down the search space.
+Although spatial indexes shorten the query response time, they rely on complex tree structures to narrow down the search space.
 Such structures in turn yield additional storage overhead and take a toll on index maintenance.
-Recently, there has been a flurry of works attempting to leverage Machine-Learning (ML) models to simplify the index structures.
-Some follow-up works extend the idea to support geospatial point data.
-These approaches partition the multidimensional space to cells and assign IDs to these cells using space-filling curve (e.g., Z-order curve) or mathematical equations.
-These approaches work well for geospatial points but are not able to handle complex geometries such as polygons and trajectories which are widely available in geospatial data.

-This paper introduces {\indextitle}, a lightweight learned index for spatial range queries on complex geometries.
-To achieve that, {\indextitle} transforms geometries to Z-address intervals, and builds a hierarchical model to learn the cumulative distribution function between these intervals and the record positions.
-The lightweight hierarchical model greatly shortens the index probing time.
-Furthermore, {\indextitle} augments spatial query windows using an add-on function to guarantee the query accuracy for both $Contains$ and $Intersects$ spatial relationships.
-Our experiments on real-world and synthetic datasets show that {\indextitle} occupies 40 - 70 times less storage overhead than popular spatial indexes such as Quad-Tree while still showing similar query response time in medium selectivity queries.
-Moreover, {\indextitle}'s maintenance speed is around 1.5 times higher on insertion and 3 - 5 times higher on deletion.
+Recently, there have been a flurry of efforts attempting to leverage Machine-Learning (ML) models to simplify the index structures.
+However, existing geospatial indexes can only index point data rather than complex geometries such as polygons and trajectories that are widely available in geospatial data.
+As a result, they cannot efficiently and correctly answer geometry relationship queries.
+This paper introduces {\indextitle}, an indexing mechanism for spatial relationship queries on complex geometries.
+To achieve that, {\indextitle} transforms geometries to Z-address intervals, and then harnesses an existing order-preserving learned index to model the cumulative distribution function between these intervals and the record positions.
+The lightweight learned index greatly reduces indexing overhead and provides faster or comparable query latency.
+Most importantly, {\indextitle} augments spatial query windows to support queries exactly for common spatial relationships.
+Our experiments on real-world and synthetic datasets show that {\indextitle} has 80\%-90\% lower storage overhead than Quad-Tree and 60\% - 80\% than R-tree and 30\% - 70\% faster query on medium selectivity.
+Moreover, {\indextitle}'s maintenance throughput is 1.5 times higher on insertion and 3 - 5 times higher on deletion.